-\ The researcher's total working hours do not only refer to the hours for research activities, but also to substantially all working hours including those for educational activities and management tasks.
+The researcher's total working hours do not only refer to the hours for research activities, but also to substantially all working hours including those for educational activities and management tasks.

+About the definition of effort
-Concept of effort About the definition of effort OThe 3rd Science and Technology Basic Plan defines an effort as "a percentage of working hours for a researcher to engage in each task, such as research, education, or management." $\bigcirc$ When researchers apply for a research project, they will be asked to indicate "the proportion of the time required for conducting the research to the total working hours." $\bigcirc$ It is important to note that this "total working hours" include not only the time spent on research activities, but also the time spent on educational activities and management tasks.
-OThe effort value may be changed according to the review and assessment of the research plan.

-In SATREPS, approval by the Research Supervisor is needed to change the amount of effort
+Concept of effort

+○The 3rd Science and Technology Basic Plan defines an effort as "a percentage of working hours for a researcher to engage in each task, such as research, education, or management."

+OWhen researchers apply for a research project, they will be asked to indicate "the proportion of the time required for conducting the research to the total working hours."
+OIt is important to note that this "total working hours" include not only the time spent on research activities, but also the time spent on educational activities and management tasks. ○The effort value may be changed according to the review and assessment of the research plan.
+In SATREPS, approval by the Research Supervisor is needed to change the amount of effort after the start of the project.
+Ex.: Percentages of working hours for projects a, β and γ in the total working hours whereby project a is discontinued and project β is selected in the middle of the fiscal year, and project γ is implemented throughout the year [New] Project β 50% Educational Project γ 20% Managemer Oct. activities 20% task 10% Complete Project a 40% Educational activities 20% Project γ 30% 4anagemer Apr. - Sep.

-$\bigcirc$ The project a ended at the end of September (allocation rate 40%) and the project $\beta$ was newly started from October (allocation rate 50%) which will change the effort value of the project $\gamma$ from 30% to 20%.
+\bigcirc The project a ended at the end of September (allocation rate 40%) and the project β was newly started from October (allocation rate 50%) which will change the effort value of the project γ from 30% to 20%.

-\ "Guidelines for Appropriate Execution of Competitive Funds" (agreed upon by the coordination committees of relevant ministries and agencies on competitive funds, revised on June 22, 2017)
+"Guidelines for Appropriate Execution of Competitive Funds" (agreed upon by the coordination committees of relevant ministries and agencies on competitive research funds, revised on June 22, 2017)